 - Due to a FY 2015 staff reduction, the agency explored the possibility of relocating or otherwise reducing the cost of office space.
 The landlord kept us at the reduced rental rate negotiated in 2015 for an additional three (3) years which was approved and executed in May, 2018.
 It was anticipated that no relocation or reduction of space needs could occur as of May, 2021 based on the ongoing document scanning project mentioned below.
 The Agency successfully negotiated a 5-year renewal at a lower rate. - The Board began a document scanning/paperless office project in FY 2019.
 It is expected this will take another year or two to complete.
 The completion of this project has been delayed due to budget constraints, the loss of a trained contract employee, and the impacts of the recent COVID-19 pandemic.
-Once completed, this will further streamline the agency to provide more efficient service to the CPA community, and thus, the citizens of Mississippi. - The agency's online application and renewal system for CPAs and CPA Exam Candidates was implemented during fiscal year 2015, but further enhancements and upgrades are planned. - It is a goal of the agency to increase the investigative component of the office and to reduce the time required to resolve issues. - Another goal of the agency is to be more responsive to requests for information on agency rules and accounting practices. - The agency researched the process of permitting out-of-state firms, and in FY16 implemented a new Board Rule requiring an annual firm permit fee for such firms.
+Once completed, this will further streamline the agency to provide more efficient service to the CPA community, and thus, the citizens of Mississippi. - The agency's online application and renewal system for CPAs and CPA Exam Candidates was implemented during fiscal year 2015, but further enhancements and upgrades are planned. - The agency's annual CPE reporting form became an online form in fiscal year 2014.
+Several enhancements have been made and further enhancements and upgrades are planned. - It is a goal of the agency to increase the investigative component of the office and to reduce the time required to resolve issues.

-The agency will need to revise its automated CPA examination candidate monitoring system to conform to the revised exam format under the "Evolution of CPA" initiative being launched by AICPA and NASBA.
+- Another goal of the agency is to continue to be responsive in a timely manner to requests for information on agency rules and accounting practices. - The agency researched the process of permitting out-of-state firms, and in FY16 implemented a new Board Rule requiring an annual firm permit fee for such firms. - The agency will need to revise its automated CPA examination candidate monitoring system to conform to the revised exam format under the "Evolution of CPA" initiative being launched by AICPA and NASBA.
 The initiative will replace the current same four test sections applicable to all candidates with a three plus a discipline format.
 The candidate will be able to choose from one of three different discipline test sections in addition to three test sections that comprise a core for all candidates.
 The new CPA exam format is scheduled to commence January 1, 2024.

-5. EXTERNAL/INTERNAL ASSESSMENT
+EXTERNAL/INTERNAL ASSESSMENT